-Details below are given to businesses to help them choose a cause for their donation.
+Details below are given to businesses in order to help them choose a cause for their donation.

 Excerpt from blog by Abby Quillen.

 With more than 1 million non-profit foundations and charities in the U.S., it may be daunting to decide on a cause to support.
 Paradoxically, the more choices available, the harder it is to make a decision and act.
 Use these tips to find a cause that fits your company and gets results.

 - Find a charity that aligns with your company’s values